libvips/libvips/_posts/2021-03-08-ruby-vips-mutate.md

 x.write_to_file "x.jpg"
 ```

-This is annoying, and ruby-vips does not enforce this rule so, in some large
+This is annoying, and worse than that, ruby-vips does not enforce this
-programs, you can get bizarre behaviour and even races and crashes.
+rule.
+In some large programs, you can get bizarre behaviour and even races
+and crashes.

 # The `mutate` block